onico100/perk-point/README.md

 **Excel Upload Guide**
 Suppliers can streamline benefit management with the Excel upload feature:

-- Download the sample Excel template .
+- Download the sample Excel template.
 - Fill in the required fields such as benefit name, category, start date, end date, etc.
 - Upload the file through the supplier dashboard.
 - The system validates the data and adds the benefits automatically.